refayathaque/glowing-engine/blog-posts/api-in-gcp-with-tf/text.md

 - For help with local testing please reach out
 - If something doesn't work also reach out and I'll try to help you out as much as possible
+- Ideal scenario we want to block direct access to the Cloud Run service via the endpoint, and only allow the public internet access to it via the API Gateway endpoint, this is something we might explore and provide as an update to this guide.

+GO AND MANUALLY DELETE ALL RESOURCES EXCEPT API ENABLEMENT LOST TF STATE FILES AND TF LIBS, NEED TO REINIT AND TEST